 “I broke my leg three times when I was 19-21 and you have something in the back of your head saying ‘Are you going to come back?’
 Fortunately I did, but I think it makes you even more determined to make something of your career”

 A storied career saw Robson flourish at club and international level, winning numerous FA Cups but the crowning achievement was lifting what had eluded him for nearly the entirety of his playing days – The Premier League:

 “It was a long wait for the title but after 26 years it was well worth the wait.
 What you want to do is have a successful career but you want to win things.
 That’s the reason why I went to Manchester United because I thought I had more of a chance of winning things”

 The Manchester United ambassador saw out his career with Middlesbrough and seamlessly transitioned into the role of manager at the club.
 This turned out to be the avenue he followed with various clubs for the next 14 years and the former midfielder sees Sir Alex Ferguson as a big reason for his own managerial success:

 “Sir Alex Ferguson was a real help for me because during my last few years at Old Trafford he allowed me to go into the coaches’ room and watch how they prepare training and what they were talking about in terms of scouting players around the world.
 That set me in good stead going to Middlesbrough as a manager”

-Robson continued to heap praise on his former manager and mentor on the cross-over skills Ferguson taught his United sides that stayed with the players long after they left the game:
+Robson continued to heap praise on his former manager and mentor for the cross-over skills Ferguson taught his United sides, that stayed with the players long after they left the game: